KDE/kdeconnect-android/README.md

 A lot of useful information, including how to get started working on KDE Connect and how to connect with the current developers, is on our [KDE Community Wiki page](https://community.kde.org/KDEConnect)

+For bug reporting, please use [KDE's Bugzilla](https://bugs.kde.org).
+Please do not use the issue tracker in GitLab since we want to keep everything in one place.

 To contribute patches, use [KDE Connect's Gitlab](https://invent.kde.org/kde/kdeconnect-android/).
 On Gitlab (as well as on our [old Phabricator](https://phabricator.kde.org/tag/kde_connect/)) you can find a task list with stuff to do and links to other relevant resources.
 It is a good idea to also subscribe to the [KDE Connect mailing list](https://mail.kde.org/mailman/listinfo/kdeconnect).